-7.1.1 Student Learning Support and Pastoral Care Policy
+7.1.1 Student Support Policy

-STUDENT LEARNING SUPPORT AND PASTORAL CARE POLICY OPEN TRAINING COLLEGE
+STUDENT SUPPORT POLICY OPEN TRAINING COLLEGE

 The Open Training College (OTC) seeks to provide a supportive teaching and learning environment that is responsive to individual student needs.
 Such support is fundamentally based on the Supported Open Learning (SOL) Model and is targeted at all stages of the student lifecycle.
 The academic entry levels for each programme are regularly monitored, benchmarked and adjusted where necessary, to ensure that students entering OTC programs have the academic proficiencies which will give them a realistic chance to successfully complete their chosen programme.
 At the same time OTC recognises that, for a wide variety of reasons, students may not find it easy to achieve the academic results of which they are capable.
-This document outlines the academic and pastoral care support available to all students.
+This document outlines the academic and other supports available to all students.